mikegecko/mikegecko/README.md

 <h1 align="center">Hi 👋, I'm Michael Guedko</h1>
-<h3 align="center">A carpenter trying his hand at crafting apps out of code instead of kitchens from wood.</h3>
+<h3 align="center">A carpenter trying his hand at crafting apps out of code instead of furniture from wood.</h3>

 - 🔭 I’m currently working on **The Odin Project**